 Altaro VM Backup

-VM Explorer is a product which has the most frequent owner change.
+VM Explorer is a product that has the most frequent owner change.
 VM Explorer, once a Swiss-based company, is an excellent product.
 It first started as a classic Windows Application.
-When owners saw the trend, they re-wrote the core and transformed it into a modern web-based application.
+When owners saw the trend, they rewrote the core and transformed it into a modern web-based application.
 It got acquired by HP and renamed to HPE Virtual Machine Explorer.
 It didn’t take long, and the company changed the owner again, this time the product is called Micro Focus VM Explorer, owned by the Micro Focus company.
 Nevertheless, the product remains a solid and quality choice for backup and replication.
-It supports VMware and Hyper-V environments with the support for local disk, tape, and the cloud targets.
-It starts as one with the cheapest options but as soon as you require features like StoreOnce catalyst, StoreVirtual, encryption, Instant VM Recovery, Backup Navigator price bumps to $2,194.78 for six cockets.
+It supports VMware and Hyper-V environments with support for local disk, tape, and cloud targets.
+It starts as one with the cheapest options but as soon as you require features like StoreOnce catalyst, StoreVirtual, encryption, Instant VM Recovery, and Backup Navigator price bumps to $2,194.78 for six sockets.

 Replication is no longer a myth or part of the storage options.
-Usually, it comes with the modern backup program.
-You can use it as an additional safety layer in case you datacenter fails or in case you don’t use shared storage with your servers.
+Usually, it comes with a modern backup program.
+You can use it as an additional safety layer in case your data center fails or in case you don’t use shared storage with your servers.
 As you get replication as part of the backup product, it’s up to you how to use it.
 I was saved once.
 What about you?